hckmd/hckmd.github.io/projects/med-dt-article.md

     </p>
     <h3 id="theoretical-frameworks" class="my-3">Theoretical frameworks</h3>
     <p>
-        TPACK is a framework that conceptualises different domains of knowledge [<a href="#ref-koehler" class="site-link">14</a>], which is illustrated in Figure 1.
+        TPACK is a framework that conceptualises different domains of knowledge [<a href="#ref-koehler" class="site-link" aria-label="Reference 14, Koehler et al., 2013">14</a>], which is illustrated in Figure 1.
     </p>
     <div class="col-md-4 offset-md-4 px-0">
         <figure class="figure">